jm651120/ml_project/README.md

 - Matilde Domingues
 - Rodrigo Miranda

----

 # Workplace Injury Claim Prediction Project

-Welcome to the **Workplace Injury Claim Prediction Project**, a comprehensive machine learning initiative designed to enhance the efficiency of the **New York Workers' Compensation Board (WCB)**.
+Welcome to the Workplace Injury Claim Prediction Project, a comprehensive machine learning initiative designed to enhance the efficiency of the New York Workers' Compensation Board (WCB).

----
+This project leverages advanced data analysis and predictive modeling techniques to automate and optimize the management of workplace injury claims.

 By adopting a data-driven approach, this project aims to:
 - Minimize manual effort in claims management.